nevsetakpohano/SelfAssessment/Skills/Programming.md

   - Identifier: 🖐️ used
   - Variable: 🖐️ used
   - Constant: 🖐️ used
-  - Scalar
+  - Scalar 🖐️ used
-  - Literal
+  - Literal 🖐️ used
   - Expression: 🖐️ used
-  - Heap
+  - Heap 👂 heard
   - Function: 🖐️ used
-  - Procedure
+  - Procedure 🖐️ used
-  - Method
+  - Method 🖐️ used
-  - Class
+  - Class 🖐️ used
   - Prototype
-  - Event
+  - Event 🖐️ used
   - Type: 🖐️ used
   - Flag
   - Lexical scope
   - Code block
   - Conditions: 🖐️ used